 Plus, this is perfect if you know some of your primary competition suffer from seasickness.
-There's not many better ways to take a league member out of the running than to have them throwing up overboard while their draft clock ticks away.
-Or let nature take it's course on that unfortunate drafter who forgets to put their sunscreen on and falls asleep pool side.
+There are not many better ways to take a league member out of the running than to have them throwing up overboard while their draft clock ticks away.
+Or let nature take its course on that unfortunate drafter who forgets to put their sunscreen on and falls asleep poolside.
 It's not easy to concentrate on your draft depth chart when your skin is bubbling beneath it's Aloe Vera.

 Depending on the weather, a back yard draft party can be really effective, with meat on the grill and games to take part in between picks.
 If not, a big garage is also a fantastic location.
 Basically any way to keep the maniacs in your league out of your house.
 But if it comes down to it, and you have to let them in and host in the living room, make sure you don't steal anybody's top picks or you might end up with some redecorating to do.

 Who Gets First Pick?